return to episode 3

 Father Callow believed, rather, that he lacked the capacity to understand the myriad ways of the Lord, and that His works were therefore sometimes miraculous to behold.

-“But, then, miraculous things could be happening, even as we speak—in full accordance with the natural laws of the universe!”
+“But, then, miraculous things could be happening, even as we speak—”

-Father Callow had made it his habit not to ascribe to providence what earthly science already explained.
+But Father Callow made it his habit not to ascribe to the supernatural what natural science already explained.

 “Can science explain the demons, Father?”